 One of the main human desires/needs is to be taken seriously by our peers.
 Theodores is richly rewarded in this regard.
 He sits on the roof with all his mousy peers, who listen wrapt as he tells his tales of adventures at sea.

 The mythic structure of this tale, as well as this particular ending, make this a typically masculine story, though the mice friends do help him to put his bed back in his bedroom, which lends a co-operative (traditionally feminine) vibe.
 Wise Brown’s book is masculine in some ways — Sailor Dog is a ‘real’ sailor only once he’s wearing the masculine sailor uniform.
-But Wise Brown hasn’t used a masculine story structure — her battle scene is not the point.
+But Wise Brown hasn’t used a masculine story structure — her big struggle scene is not the point.

 The illustrations in Theodore Mouse Goes To Sea are very functional but otherwise unremarkable.
 There is an unnamed little friend who accompanies Theodore — the bird — a common illustrator trick to add extra narrative to the story.
 Apart from that, these illustrations are completely hygge, which is probably why they were chosen — a scary illustrator would turn the pirate rampage into something terrifying.